epam/edp-install/documentation/kubernetes_install_edp.md

   name: kiosk-edit
   apiGroup: rbac.authorization.k8s.io
 ```
-* To provide access to the EDP tenant, [generate](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaddingserviceaccttoken.htm) kubeconfig with Service Account <edp-project> permission which is in the security namespace.
+* To provide access to the EDP tenant, [generate](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaddingserviceaccttoken.htm) kubeconfig with Service Account &#8249;edp-project&#8250; permission which is in the security namespace.
 ### IAM Roles With Service Accounts (IRSA)
 The "build-image-kaniko" stage manages ECR through IRSA that should be available on the cluster.
 For details on how to associate IAM roles with service account, please refer to the [Associate IAM Roles With Service Accounts](https://github.com/epam/edp-admin-console/blob/master/documentation/enable_irsa.md#associate-iam-roles-with-service-accounts) page.
 Follow the steps below to create a required role: